freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/mutate-an-array-declared-with-const.english.md

 const s = [5, 7, 2];
 function editInPlace() {
   'use strict';
-  // change code below this line

-  // s = [2, 5, 7]; <- this is invalid
   s[0] = 2;
   s[1] = 5;
   s[2] = 7;
-  // change code above this line
 }
 editInPlace();
 ```